dinde451/jarr.d1/Jarulfs_Guide.md

 Operator commands only apply to private channels.
-The first person to create a private channel becomes the operator of that channel (except in special clan channels where the person using the clan account name automatically gains operator status upon entry, see chapter 9.1 for more information).
+The first person to create a private channel becomes the operator of that channel (except in special clan channels where the person using the clan account name automatically gains operator status upon entry, see CHAPTER_LINK_channels for more information).
 You can tell who is the operator of a channel by looking for the user with the gavel.
 When you list all persons in a channel with the /who command, the operator will have \[ \] around his/her name.
 It